mre/mre.github.io.v2/blog/2017-of-boxes-and-trees.md

 };
 ```

-Depending on your point of view, you might say this is verbose or explicit.
+Depending on your point of view, you might say this is either verbose or explicit.
 Compared to the Python version, it looked a bit too cluttered.

 Can we do better?